 I find it pretty hard to describe a plain msemen.
 In my opinion “msemen” would be the alleged baby of a crepe and a mille-feuille.
 It is thin, soft and fluffy like a crepe but it’s also crispy and layer-y like a mille-feuille (minus the icing and the custard, of course!).

 As you can guess msemen are just very very tasty.
 The process to make them might seem intimidating but it is actually very straightforward.
 Making msemen is all about making a dough, flattening it, folding it and finally pan-frying it!

 I find it very relaxing and therapeutic to make msemen, I love flattening the dough as thin as I can!
-It feels like I’ve won a contest with myself every time I manage to flatten the dough super thinly without damaging it.
+It feels like I’ve won a contest every time I manage to flatten the dough super thinly without damaging it.
 But the best is when I cook them and my whole kitchen smells like sweet and warm butter!
 Isn’t life made of very simple pleasures?!

 In Morocco, msemen (also known as "rghaif") are enjoyed for breakfast and/or teatime with anything sweet or savoury but I would advise having them at any time of the day, everyday!

 - 150 gr plain flour and more for kneading